Breaking of a floating particle raft by water waves: Breaking of a floating particle raft

 Again, the viscous stress acts on the bottom face of the raft, whereas the rupture occurs on the lateral surface of the raft of thickness $e$, with a stress $\sigma_{xx}$.
 By the same reasoning than for propagative waves, we obtain for standing waves:

 The areas of maximal stresses are now located on the wave antinodes and the corresponding magnitude is also of order $|| \sigma_{v,xx} ||_{max} \sim 10^2$ Pa.
-Like for progressive waves, this is an order of magnitude less than the Young modulus $E$.
+Like for progressive waves, this is {two orders} of magnitude less than the Young's modulus $E$.
 Under our experimental conditions, the viscous stresses are therefore the most likely candidate to explain the breaking of the particles raft.